-Rutgers New Jersey Medical School Goals and Objectives Updated 8-21-2020
+Rutgers New Jersey Medical School Goals and Objectives Updated 11-18-2020

-Goal #1: Mastery and Integration of Clinical, Basic and Health Systems Sciences
+GOAL 1: Mastery and Integration of Clinical, Basic and Health Systems Sciences

-Objective #1: To demonstrate comprehension of core basic science knowledge
+Objective 1: To demonstrate comprehension of core basic science knowledge

-- 1.1a) demonstrate knowledge of the basic principles of biochemistry, human genetics, human anatomy and physiology, at the organ and system level. - 1.1b) describe the molecular, biochemical, and cellular mechanisms for homeostasis. - 1.1c) demonstrate mastery of both basic and advanced principles of host defense mechanisms, pathology, pathophysiology, and pharmacology at the organ and system level. - 1.1d) demonstrate an understanding of patterns of disease in populations and be able to apply these principles to disease prevention and amelioration, at both the individual and the community level. - 1.1e) understand the current concepts and methods in clinical and public health nutrition. - 1.1f) demonstrate knowledge of the use of quantitative data and techniques in reading and interpreting the medical literature. - 1.1g) describe the impact of aging on normal physiology, immune function and disease processes.
+- 1.1a) Demonstrate knowledge of the basic principles of biochemistry, human genetics, human anatomy and physiology, at the organ and system level. - 1.1b) Describe the molecular, biochemical, and cellular mechanisms for homeostasis. - 1.1c) Demonstrate mastery of both basic and advanced principles of host defense mechanisms, pathology, pathophysiology, and pharmacology at the organ and system level. - 1.1d) Demonstrate an understanding of patterns of disease in populations and be able to apply these principles to disease prevention and amelioration, at both the individual and the community level. - 1.1e) Define the current concepts and methods in clinical and public health nutrition. - 1.1f) Demonstrate knowledge of the use of quantitative data and techniques in reading and interpreting the medical literature. - 1.1g) Describe the impact of aging on normal physiology, immune function and disease processes.

-1.1h) demonstrate an ability to integrate cellular and molecular events, and anatomical and physiological conditions that manifest in disease.
+1.1h) Demonstrate an ability to integrate cellular and molecular events, and anatomical and physiological conditions that manifest in disease.

-Objective #2: To demonstrate comprehension of core clinical knowledge
+Objective 2: To demonstrate comprehension of core clinical knowledge